-Some of the mnemonics named ' $\mathbf{R}x$ ', where x is a letter, enable you to read displayed characters and return them to your program.
+Some of the mnemonics named $\mathbf{R}x$, where x is a letter, enable you to read displayed characters and return them to your program.

+'RB' is short for ring the bell.
+This mnemonic can contain a command that rings the terminal bell.

 'RED' contains a command that changes the current foreground color to red.
-A terminal the does not provide this color will not respond to the command to change color.
+A terminal that does not provide this color will not respond to the command to change color.

 'RL' is short for read line.
 This mnemonic can contain a command that returns the characters on the line that contains the cursor.

 This mnemonic is defined by Thoroughbred Basic Windows.
 Do not define this value or specify a value for it.

 'RP' is short for read page.
-This mnemonic can contain a command that returns all of the characters from the one that occupies the cursor position through the character that occupies the last position in the Thoroughbred Basic Windows.
-Do not define this value or specify a value for it. characters on the line that contains the cursor.
+This mnemonic can contain a command that returns all of the characters from the one that occupies the cursor position through the character that occupies the last position in the Thoroughbred Basic Window.

 This mnemonic is defined by Thoroughbred Basic Windows.
 Do not define this value or specify a value for it.

-'RP' is short for read page.
-This mnemonic can contain a command that returns all of the characters from the one that occupies the cursor position through the character that occupies the last position in the Thoroughbred Basic Windows.
-Do not define this value the state occupies the last position in the Thoroughbred Basic Windows.
-Do not define this value the state occupies the last position in the Thoroughbred Basic Windows. at 'RP' is short for read page.
-This mnemonic can contain a command that returns all of the characters from the one that occupies the cursor position through the character that occupies the last position in the Thoroughbred Basic Window.
+'RS' is short for refresh screen.
+This mnemonic can contain a command that restores the screen according to the map maintained by the Thoroughbred Basic Windows

+Manager.

+This command is identical to the Thoroughbred Basic WINDOW REFRESH directive.
+For more information on WINDOW REFRESH please refer to the mnemonic.

+Thoroughbred Basic Language Reference.

+In some cases, this command follows the command specified for the 'MO' (mapping off) mnemonic.
+For more information, please refer to the description of the 'MO'

 This mnemonic is defined by Thoroughbred Basic Windows.
-Do not define this value characters from the one that occupies the cursor position through the character that occupies the last position in the Thoroughbred Basic Window.
-This mnemonic is defined by Thoroughbred Basic Windows.
-Do not define this value ue ue 'RS' is short for refresh screen.
-This mnemonic can contain a command that restores the screen according to the map maintained by the Thoroughbred Basic Windows Manager.
-This command is identical to the Thoroughbred Basic WINDOW REFRESH directive.
-For more information on WINDOW REFRESH please refer to the Thoroughbred Basic Language Reference.
-In some cases, this command follows the command specified for the 'MO' (mappin off) mnemonic.
-For more information, please refer to the description of the 'MO' mnemonic. g This mnemonic is defined by Thoroughbred Basic Windows.
-Do not define this value or specify a value for it. ue
+Do not define this value or specify a value for it.

-The mnemonics named 'Sx', where x is a letter, enable you to perform a variety of functions.
+The mnemonics named ' $\mathbf{S}x$ ', where x is a letter, enable you to perform a variety of functions.